Highest and Lowest Turnout

 The highest percentage turnout special election was the February 9, 1999 Swisher water utility election.
 The turnout of 70.16% more closely resembled a presidential election than a special election.

 The lowest turnout election in recent years was the September 8, 1992 school board election.
-County-wide, 1,307 out of 59,910 registered voters participated, for a turnout of 2.18%.
-The Iowa City Community School District had no contested races and saw turnout of less than one percent.
+County-wide, 1,307 out of 59,910 registered voters participated, for a county wide turnout of 2.18%.
+The Iowa City Community School District had no contested races and saw turnout of 0.96%.

 Highest Turnout for a Precinct